miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         aCodec bCodec
 ```

-This would work, but it doesn't enlist the compiler for helping the user!
-There is not way to check that the user has written a matcher for every variant.
+This would work, but it doesn't use the compiler to help the user!
+There is no way to check that the user has written a matcher for every variant.

 #### `case` ####
-The only way to extract data from a value is to use pattern matching with `case`, and that's what we did in the previous subsection.
+In general, the only way to extract arguments if you have a value of a custom type is to use pattern matching with `case`, and that's what we did in the previous subsection.
 Once we've asked the library user to write `case` statements, why don't we go all the way and actually ask them to write the full `case` expression?
 This immediately gives us the guarantee that there are no forgotten variants, so let's try and write the API: